kodadot/nft-gallery/SECURITY.md

 ## Reporting a Vulnerability

-Security vulnerabilities in KodaDot software should be reported by email to yangwao@kodadot.xyz or Twitter DM [@KodaDot](https://twitter.com/@KodaDot)
+Security vulnerabilities in KodaDot software should be reported by email to matej@metaprime.network or [Discord channel Anteriors](https://discord.gg/KkctBVQ8kP)

 Your report should include the following: